 Helena Norberg-Hodge, lecturer and economist known for her ecological work in Ladakh, north India, founder and director of the International Society for Ecology and Culture (ISEC), currently living in Byron Bay, Australia.

 Henrietta Rose, former social worker who is currently resident in the Findhorn community.

 Herbert Girardet, co-founder of the World Future Council, writer of 10 books and producer of 50 TV documentaries on sustainability themes, recipient of UN Global 500 Award "for outstanding environmental achievements".

-Howard Woods, former Findhorn community member who now lives with his family in Brazil.
+Howard Woods, former community member who now lives in Oregon, USA.

 Ingrid Olausson, journalist living in Stockholm.

 Jakob von Uexkull, lecturer, writer, politician and founder of the Right Livelihood Award in London.

 James Hubbell, sculptor, stained-glass artist, poet, imaginative builder in California who draws his inspiration from nature.
 Founder of the Ilan Lael Foundation which promotes the arts in the San Diego area.

 James Park Morton, Former Dean of the Cathedral of St. John the Divine, now director of the Interfaith Foundation in New York City.

 Jan Bang, author and permaculturalist in Norway, Chair of ICSA (International Communal Studies Association) from 2010 to 2013.